Saint Brigid of Kildare School Grants & Scholarships

 The SPiCE Scholarship Program will be broken down into three main categories intended to recognize individuals from our Parish, School, and Religious Education Program.
 Scholarship amount and number awarded will vary annually based on available funds.

 A. Children Benefiting from SPiCE: Our children benefiting from SPiCE at Saint Brigid of Kildare School and Religious Education often encounter a number of other expenses outside of tuition in order to address their needs.
 We hope to offset the cost of tuition/fees so that a Catholic education continues to be attainable.
-They may apply for a scholarship that will be applied towards their 2020-2021 tuition/fees.
+They may apply for a scholarship that will be applied to the upcoming school year’s tuition/fees.

 B. Children Modeling the Mission: We are so appreciative of our children who show kindness, embody our mission and model Christ through their acceptance of peers benefitting from SPiCE.
 Our teachers and Religious Education catechists see this behavior exhibited from children on a daily basis.
-Teachers and catechists will be submitting nominations on behalf of those children to receive a scholarship towards their 2020-2021 tuition/fees.
+Teachers and catechists will be submitting nominations on behalf of those children to receive a scholarship towards the upcoming school year’s tuition/fees.

 C. SPiCE Supporting Families: Many families support the SPiCE program through their time, talents, and treasures even though they may not have a student that is directly benefiting from the program.
-In an effort to show our appreciation and gratitude, families will be nominated to receive a scholarship that will be applied towards their 2020-2021 tuition/fees.
+In an effort to show our appreciation and gratitude, families will be nominated to receive a scholarship that will be applied towards the upcoming school year’s tuition/fees.

 Other Catholic Education Scholarship Opportunities for Saint Brigid of Kildare Parishioners